Skip to main content

 Evening

-Before heading back to the hotel, indulge in a nightcap along First Street and select from a cluster of spots like 55 South and Paper Plane for signature craft cocktails, as well as Nomikai for sake.
+Your next stop is Mezcal Restaurant for regional Oaxacan cuisine.
+This adventurous dining experience is known for homemade moles and chapulines (fried grasshoppers) sautéed with garlic, lime and salt.
+Before heading back to the hotel, indulge in a nightcap along First Street and select from a cluster of spots like Nomikai, 55 South, Paper Plane and the brand new Still O.G. for signature craft cocktails and spirits.

 Day 2